Beautiful (2009 film): Critical reception

 While praising the "strong visuals" and "strong soundtrack", Fiona Williams of SBS Films said Beautiful was "another disappointing footnote in a submission for better script development in Australian filmmaking.
-It’s a good idea that’s been undercooked and overdone."
+It’s a good idea that's been undercooked and overdone".

 Jim Schembri of The Age panned the film as a "dreadfully limp thriller".
 He diagnosed the problem as "the age-old one that bedevils too many Australian films – the movie cannot decide what type of movie it wants to be."

-Thomas Caldwell of Cinema Autopsy described the film as "derivative", while mentioning Blue Velvet, American Beauty, Happiness and Donnie Darko.
+Thomas Caldwell of Cinema Autopsy described the film as "derivative", mentioning Blue Velvet, American Beauty, Happiness, and Donnie Darko.
 He also took issue with its "horribly written dialogue".

-Annette Baille of Filmink Magazine praised the film for being "a truly transportive cinema experience – beautifully photographed, cleverly written and performed with precision – the only thing more intriguing than Beautiful's plot is what its gifted writer/Director will do next."
+Annette Baille of Filmink magazine praised the film for being "a truly transportive cinema experience – beautifully photographed, cleverly written and performed with precision – the only thing more intriguing than Beautiful's plot is what its gifted writer/Director will do next."

 David Griffiths of Mediaresearch.com said: "Beautiful is a stunning film that should silence the critics who are ringing the death bell for the Australian film industry".